Hannah Williams (actress): Family and marriages

 Hannah first married the bandleader and future movie actor Charles Kaley.
 The marriage was terminated due to her being underage.

 She then married bandleader Roger Wolfe Kahn from 1931 through 1933.
-Hannah went on to have a brief relationship with actor & crooner Russ Colombo who sadly tragically died soon after in a shooting accident.
+Hannah went on to have a brief relationship with actor and crooner Russ Colombo, who died soon after in a shooting accident.
 A series of love-letters from Hannah written to Colombo exist and are mentioned in the book Let Me Tell You How I Really Feel: The Uncensored Book Reviews of Classic Images by Laura Wagner.

 Hannah was married to eight-year heavyweight champion boxer Jack Dempsey from 1933 to 1943, with whom she had two children, Joan (1934) and Barbara (1936).
 Rare film footage of Hannah and Jack filmed by British Pathé Newsreel in 1933 just after they were married is housed at the British Pathé Historical Archive.
 In 1950, she married the Hollywood movie actor and comedian Thomas J. Monaghan, only to file for divorce the next year.
 Her sister Dorothy was married to Dixieland cornet player Jimmy McPartland who was occasionally hired by Roger Wolfe Kahn.